WingBot/SC-LeGO-LOAM/SC-LeGO-LOAM/LeGO-LOAM/map/README.md

 #### PCD map folder

-The final pcd map file will be save here.
+The final pcd and octo map file will be save here.